SVCE-ACM/A-December-of-Algorithms-2019/README.md

       Case 2:
       Centroid for a square is point of intersection of its diagnols.

+      Case 3:
+      Centroid is calculated for irregular polygons by calculating seperate summation of areas and dividing them for x and y       coordinates.
       ```
     - **Resources**
       - [Shoelace Formula] (https://en.wikipedia.org/wiki/Shoelace_formula)